Travel Changed What Happiness Looks Like To Me

 Travel Didn't Make Me Happy All The Time

-I think it’s important to say that too.
+I think that's important to acknowledge too.

-Travel can also be lonely.
+Travel can be lonely.

 Disorienting.